Ashani Weeraratna

-She was head of the Weeraratna Lab at the Wistar Institute.
-At the Wistar Institute, Weeraratna was a full professor and co-program leader of the Immunology, Microenvironment, and Metastasis Program at the Wistar Institute and the program director of the cancer biology program at the University of the Sciences.

 Early life and education

 Weeraratna was born in Sri Lanka and raised in Lesotho.
-From the age of 15, she wanted to become a cancer researcher.
-In 1988, due to apartheid, Weeraratna left Southern Africa at the age of 17 to study biology at St. Mary's College of Maryland.
-She earned a bachelor's degree in 1991.
-Weeraratna obtained a master's in philosophy from George Washington University in 1997, during which time she met the Hand.
+In 1988, she left Lesotho at the age of 17 to study biology at St. Mary's College of Maryland, where she earned a bachelor's degree in 1991.
+Weeraratna obtained a master's in philosophy from George Washington University in 1997.
 She earned a doctorate in molecular and cellular oncology from the Columbian College of Arts and Sciences of the George Washington University Medical Center.
-Her 1998 dissertation was titled Loss of Uteroglobin Expression in Metastatic Human Prostate Cancer.
-Steven Patierno was her doctoral advisor.
 From 1998 to 2000, Weeraratna completed post-graduate training and was a postdoctoral fellow in experimental therapeutics and pharmacology at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center, then known as the Johns Hopkins Oncology Center.
-From there, she went on to become a staff scientist in the laboratory of Jeff Trent, then scientific director of the National Human Genome Research Institute, at the National Institutes of Health.
-It was here that she followed up on the discovery by Dr Trent, and Dr. Michael Bittner, of the non-canonical Wnt signaling molecule, Wnt5A in melanoma.
-She spent the next decade or so of her career trying to understand the role of Wnt5A in melanoma metastasis.
+She then joined the laboratory of Jeff Trent, then scientific director of the National Human Genome Research Institute, at the National Institutes of Health.
+There, she followed up on Trent and Michael Bittner's discovery of the roles of non-canonical Wnt signaling molecule Wnt5A in melanoma.
+This work led her to investigate the role of Wnt5A in melanoma metastasis, a research focus that she has continued to pursue throughout her career.